Possible causes of yellow soybeans

 When soybeans turn yellow at an early stage of growth, there are several possible explanations.

 Nitrogen (N) deficiency.
-In fields that have been extremely wet or extremely dry, or under severe early heat stress, rhizobial nodule development can be delayed, resulting in N deficiency.
-As soil moisture levels return to more normal conditions (if a short-term stress), the nodule-forming bacteria will go to work and the deficiency symptoms will quickly disappear.
+In fields that have been extremely wet (or extremely dry, although that’s not a problem this year in most of the main soybean-growing areas of Kansas), rhizobial nodule development can be delayed, resulting in N deficiency.
+As the soils dry out (or receive rain in dry years), the nodule-forming bacteria will go to work and the deficiency symptoms will quickly disappear.
 With N deficiency, it is usually the lower leaves that are chlorotic or pale green.
-Within the plant, any available N from the soil or from N fixation goes to the new growth first.
+Within the plant, any available N from the soil or from N fixation within nodules on the roots goes to the new growth first.

 Soybeans doublecropped after wheat can be N deficient for a short period of time shortly after emergence until the beans become well nodulated.
 As the wheat straw decomposes, some of the soil available N will be immobilized, making it unavailable to the young soybean plants.
 Applying a small amount of N (no more than 30 lbs acre) at planting time to soybeans planted into wheat residue is the best way to avoid early-season N deficiency.